tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 ## Directive Composition

 Since security directives extend from `akka.http.scaladsl.server.Directive` they give you all the benefits of a usual directive.
-These benefits include being able to label & [compose higher level directives](https://doc.akka.io/docs/akka-http/current/routing-dsl/directives/custom-directives.html#custom-directives).
+These benefits include being able to label and [compose higher level directives](https://doc.akka.io/docs/akka-http/current/routing-dsl/directives/custom-directives.html#custom-directives).

 With the help of directive labeling you could write a route like below: